fberrez/minihabits/README.md

 1. Push changes to the `main` branch
 2. GitHub Actions workflow:
    - Uses Nx to determine what changed
-   - Builds only affected applications
+   - Builds only affected applications with SWC
    - Creates optimized Docker images
    - Pushes to GitHub Container Registry
 3. Deploys to VPS using SSH